jeffwilcox/jeffwilcox.blog/_posts/2013-08-18-mongodb-on-azure-linux-via-cli.md

 - Windows Azure Command Line Interface (CLI) tool on a Mac
 - Windows Azure SDK for Node.js as part of a server node setup script

 > Disclaimer: I'm running my MongoDB cluster via my BizSpark subscription and it is working great for me.
 I'm sharing my experiences here; however, this is not the same as the official Windows Azure guidance on MongoDB that (links at the very bottom).
 Your experience may vary.
 No warranty.
-Etc etc. Hosted MongoDB solutions are probably the most worry-free way to experience NoSQL!
+Etc etc. Hosted MongoDB solutions are probably the most worry-free way to experience NoSQL so do consider MongoLab!

 # Why Mongo / a replica set / multiple VM instances / etc.?